scarrera11/sofiacarrera-site/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Science Communitcation & Outreach"
+title = "Outreach"
-subtitle = ""
+subtitle = "Science Communication"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.